 Jennifer Chin has been teaching movement since 1990.
 As a dancer, she began teaching children at the local dance studio, and then moved on to the professional dance world.
 She has taught at many of New York City’s top dance centers including The José Limón Institute, Peridance Center and Dancespace Center.
-She has been on faculty at Université du Québec á Montréal, Toscana Dance HUB and Montclair State University.
-She is an instructor in modern dance, pilates, yoga and embodied anatomy.
+She has been on faculty at Université du Québec á Montréal, Toscana Dance Hub (TDH), and Montclair State University.
+She is an instructor in modern dance, yoga, pilates, and embodied anatomy.
 Jennifer’s yoga practice began in 1997, studying with Dharma Mittra, from whom she received her Yoga Teaching Certification.
 She has been teaching yoga since 1999.
 In 2003 she was introduced to the Iyengar Yoga method and began studying embodied anatomy with Genny Kapuler, all of which has greatly influenced her teaching and way of life.
-Jennifer’s introduction to PIlates was with Kathy Grant, one of the first teachers of the technique, at NYU, and used the method to rehabilitate her numerous dance injuries.
+Jennifer’s introduction to pilates was with Kathy Grant, one of the first teachers of the technique, at NYU, and used the method to rehabilitate her numerous dance injuries.
 She then taught Pilates for 8 years at Groundfloor Exercise, a studio on the Upper West Side.
 In January of 2007, she created LUMINOUSbody, transformative health and fitness, a group for teachers to workshop ideas and give private lessons in yoga, pilates and fitness training.
-Jennifer is also a practitioner of Craniosacral Therapy.

 Jennifer’s teaching aims to empower dancers with the tools to enhance their life as performers.
-Using her experience from teaching The Limón technique for the past 15 years, her goal is for students to become more aware of the body and discover efficiency in movement.
+Using her experience from teaching the Humphrey-Limón technique for the past 20 years, her goal is for students to become more aware of the body and discover efficiency in movement.
 She incorporates anatomical knowledge and strengthening skills into class so dancers can have a long, healthy career.

 Dance & Movement